jwosborn/Adapter-app/README.md

 # Adapter App
-Application created by _Jeremy Osborn_ in collaboration with _Jonthan Whittle_ for use at The Southern Baptist Theological Seminary.
+Application created by _Jeremy Osborn_ in collaboration with _Jonathan Whittle_ for use at The Southern Baptist Theological Seminary.

 ### Available Scripts